How to Keep Rats Away From Your Chicken Coop

 Hang Compact Discs in The Run

 You can also try this surprising tip to help keep rats at bay from the chicken coop.
 All you’ll need for this one are a few old CDs (if you still have any lying about!).
-Rumor has it, the way that CDs reflect light startles and upsets rats, which may be enough to put them off getting close to your coop.
+Rumour has it, the way that CDs reflect light startles and upsets rats, which may be enough to put them off getting close to your coop.
 Try this by hanging up your old CDs with a piece of string in your run and see if it works to keep pests away from the chicken coop too.

 Collect Eggs Every Day